maddevsio/nambataxi-CUI-flow/README.md

 Conversation User Interface flow for Namba Taxi.
 Will be used mainly for bots
 1. no deps from bot impl
 2. using github.com/maddevsio/nambataxi-api-go-client
-3. bots should handle return data from cui flow (messages, keyboards)
+3. bots should handle return data from CUI flow (messages, keyboards)